twolfson/nightlife/cities/california_san-francisco.md

 - $10 for mixed drink (but it is damn good)
 - Don't let the name/owners fool you.
 There is nothing offensive here.

-## Bloodhound
-- Bar with pool table and Big Buck Hunter
-- Good crowd, but not crowded
-- Medium sized venue

 ## Beauty Lounge
 - Crowded with no room to dance
 - Cover usually includes drink ticket
 - Hip Hop/Rap music

+## Bender's
+- Dive bar
+- There are people but it isn't crowded
+- Medium sized venue with outside are
+- $5 for mixed drink

 ## Bill Graham Civic Auditorium
 - Music venue, not a club
 - Huge dance floor
 - Dance floor packed

+## Bloodhound
+- Bar with pool table and Big Buck Hunter
+- Good crowd, but not crowded
+- Medium sized venue

 ## Blondie's Bar and No Grill
 - Small dance floor